memento-ai/Memento/packages/encoding/README.md

 ## Key Features
 - Encode a string to a Uint32Array
 - Decode a Uint32Array to a Uint8Array or a string
-- Count the number of tokens in a given text
+- Count the number of tokens in a given text,

 ## Usage and Examples